DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Experimental Results

-In conclusion, the proposed stratified sampling in DeepVigor+ results in highly accurate VF for channels and layers obtained from both activations and filter analysis with a \textit{channel sampling ratio} of 10\%.
-Sampling DeepVigor+ results in a higher error than state-of-the-art statistic FI approaches such as data-aware and data-unaware, yet it meets the requirement of average error for resilience study which is 1\%.
+In conclusion, the proposed stratified sampling in DeepVigor+ results in highly accurate VF for channels and layers obtained from both activations and filter analysis with a \textit{channel sampling ratio} of $10\%$.
+Sampling DeepVigor+ results in a higher error than state-of-the-art statistical FI approaches, such as data-aware and data-unaware, yet it meets the above-mentioned requirement of average error for the resilience study, which is $1\%$.